 Kalulu managed the recent restoration and transformation of the luxury inn, formerly the McClelland-Priest Bed & Breakfast, the origins of which date to 1878.
 The “bottom-to-top” refurbishment included a new foundation, earthquake retrofitting, new plumbing and electrical, the addition of an elevator, and completely redesigned interiors byinternationally acclaimed hospitality interior design firm Cole Martinez Curtis and Associates (CMCA).
 It took nearly two years, and millions, but the end result is more than Kalulu could have hoped for.

 “I’m proud that we took this highly regarded yet aging historical home and transformed it into this stunning jewel,” said Kalulu who personally greets guests at check-in, while intuiting their preference for solitude or spirited conversation.
-(The inn has found a niche with A-listers who value the private personal service and attention that Kalulu and his staff provide.)
+(The inn has found a niche with guests who value the private personal service and attention that Kalulu and his staff provide.)
 “The new design equally attracts connoisseurs of history and those seeking modern luxury.
 To achieve that balance during the renovation process was indeed a challenge, but I think we nailed it.”

 “Honoring the history of Napa Valley was our first priority when redesigning all public and private living spaces of McClelland House,” says Jill I. Cole, ISCH, managing principal of CMCA.
 “The interiors of the bed and breakfast reflect the sophistication of the late 1800s and early 1900s by accentuating the ornate architectural details of the mansion.”